 Prior to coming to Sojourners, Elizabeth served as assistant policy director and conference director at the Ovarian Cancer National Alliance, the leading organization for raising awareness and research funding of the disease.
-She has also worked at Drinker, Biddle, and Reath, LLP as a government relations associate and with International Justice Mission as a short-term HR contractor.
+She has also worked at Drinker, Biddle, and Reath, LLP as a government relations associate and with International Justice Mission as a HR contractor.

 Posts By This Author